For your Trip to the USA!

 |Tourists, Business travelers, Transit||Tourists, business travelers, employees, journalists, students, pupils, trainees|

 |2 years||10 years or based on the purpose for which the visa was issued|

 You need a visa instead of an ESTA approval for your trip to the USA if:

 Make sure you apply for the visa that fits your travel purpose.
 Otherwise, your visa application will most likely be denied.

 You can change the information in your ESTA form later, even if you have already flown to the USA with your currently valid ESTA authorization.

-If you want to change your ESTA data, inform your ESTA-Application.com travel advisors.
-The ESTA experts from The American Dream will then make the necessary changes for you.
+If you want to change your ESTA data, inform your esta-application.com travel advisors.
+The ESTA experts from esta-application.com will then make the necessary changes for you.